Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-Given an $\Alg$-train track $\tracks$ with $n$ primary switches, we can construct a $2n\times 2n$ matrix $M_\tracks$ encoding the most essential information of $\tracks$.
+Given a train track $\tracks$ in $T$ with $n$ primary switches, we can construct a $2n\times 2n$ matrix $M_\tracks$ encoding the essential information of $\tracks$.
 We cut $T$ open along $\alpha$ and $\beta$ to form a square, with our usual convention that $\beta$ is horizontal (oriented rightward), $\alpha$ is vertical (oriented upward), and the basepoint is in the top right corner of the square.
 The primary switches give $2n$ marked points on the edges of the square, which we label $v_1, \ldots, v_{2n}$ clockwise, starting from the top right corner.
 We let $k$ denote the number of primary switches of $\tracks$ on $\alpha$, so that $v_i$ is on the right side of the square if $1\le i \le k$, the bottom side if $k+1 \le i \le n$, the left side if $n+1 \le i \le n+k$, and the top side if $n+k+1\le i \le 2n$.
 The $(i,j)$ entry of $M_\tracks$ counts immersed oriented paths in $\tracks$ through the square from $v_i$ to $v_j$.
-Such a path can be given a label recording to how many times it passes the base point on its left.
-More precisely, any immersed path through the square can be projected to a path in the boundary of the square by sending each point in the path to the boundary following the path's leftward pointing normal vector.
-The assumption that $\tracks$ has no counterclockwise fishtails ensures that this left projection will have net clockwise movement around the boundary.
-We weight each path by $U^m$, where $m$ is the number of times (counted with sign) that the left projection passes the top right corner of the square.
+Such a path can be given a label recording how many times it passes the base point on its left.
+More precisely, any immersed path through the square from a primary switch $x$ to a primary switch $y$ can be projected to a path in the boundary of the square by sending each point in the interior of the path to the boundary following the path's leftward pointing normal vector.
+The resulting path connects the corner after $x$ (moving clockwise around the boundary of the square) to the corner before $y$.
+We precompose this path with the clockwise moving path from $x$ to the corner after $x$ and postcompose with the path from the corner before $y$ to $y$, resulting in a path from $x$ to $y$ in the boundary of the square.
+The assumption that $\tracks$ has no counterclockwise fishtails ensures that this projected path will have net clockwise movement around the boundary.
+We weight each path by $U^m$, where $m$ is the number of times (counted with sign) that the projected path passes the top right corner of the square.
 We set $U^2=0$ and count paths modulo 2, so $M_\tracks$ has coefficients in $\F[U]/U^2$.